Interaction-induced metallicity in a two-dimensional disordered non-Fermi liquid

 Here $y$ is the running RG energy scale.
 The functions $f_{t,\zeta}(\zeta)$ are both positive, see Fig.~\ref{fig:RG_flow_lng}a, with the following asymptotic behavior: $f_t\approx (\ln \zeta)/(2\zeta)$, $f_\zeta\approx 0.048$ at $\zeta\gg 1$ and $f_t\approx 1/2+\zeta\ln\zeta$, $f_\zeta\approx \Delta-1/2$ at $\zeta\ll 1$ where $\Delta\approx 0.71$ \cite{SM}.
 We emphasize that we did not make any assumptions regarding the magnitude of Yukawa coupling $\lambda$, so that our RG equations are formally valid to all orders in $\lambda$.
 The RG flow governed by Eqs. \eqref{eq:RG_equations1:M} is depicted in Fig. \ref{fig:RG_flow_lng}b.
 Both the resistance $t$ and the normalized interaction $\zeta$ scale to zero values, improving the validity of our RG equations.
 There is only a single stable IR fixed point at $t=\zeta=0$.
 The asymptotic form of the RG equations near this fixed point is given by

 where $s=1/(2\Delta) \approx 0.704$.
 Eqs. \eqref{eq:RG_equations_FP1} indicate that both $t$ and $\zeta$ (and thus, also $\lambda$) are marginally irrelevant.
 One can immediately notice that all RG trajectories have the form $\zeta t^{(s-1)/s}=\text{const}$.
 By solving Eqs. \eqref{eq:RG_equations_FP1}, we find the scale dependence of the conductivity $g\sim 1/t$ depicted in Fig.~\ref{fig:RG_flow_lng}c, and with the asymptotic form given by Eq.~\eqref{eq:conductivity}.
 From $\lambda^2 \sim t \zeta$ one can easily obtain the RG equation for the Yukawa coupling, $d\lambda^2 /d\ln y \sim - \lambda^4$.
-It yields $\lambda^2(E)\sim 1/\ln(\Lambda_{z=4}/E)$ in the infrared.
+It yields $\lambda^2(E)\sim 1/\ln(\Lambda_{4}/E)$ in the infrared.
 We also note that all non-universal corrections to the anomalous dimensions vanish at this fixed point, $\eta_w,\eta_\phi,\eta_T \rightarrow 0$, implying that $z_d=4$ is a true dynamical scaling of the problem at low energies.

-The correction to the tunneling density of states is shown in Fig.~\ref{fig:leading_N_main}g.
+The correction to the tunneling DOS is shown in Fig.~\ref{fig:leading_N_main}g.
 As explained above, this perturbative correction can be cast in the form of RG flow.
 Near the fixed point the corresponding RG equation becomes \cite{SM}, $d\ln \nu/d\ln y= t\zeta \ln(1/\zeta)/2$.
 In the low-energy limit, $|E|\ll\Lambda_4$, this RG equation yields the asymptotic form given in Eq. \eqref{eq:DOS}.

 The behavior of the specific heat with $T$ can be deduced from interaction corrections to the free energy \cite{Castellani1986b}.
 Since the diagram of Fig.~\ref{fig:leading_N_main}h is IR finite, we find $c_v\sim T^{2/z}$ with $z=4$ \cite{SM}.
 This implies that, contrary to the case of disordered FL, the anomalous dimension $\eta_T$ does not influence the $T$--dependence of the specific heat.